 The logic circuit in task 6 uses one of the main building blocks found within a computer i.e. the multiplexer (MUX), an electronic switch used to route data from one point in a CPU to another.
-In this circuit it is used to select either the manual or automatic control logic, as shown in figure 17.
+In the circuit used in this lab it is used to select either the manual or automatic control logic, as shown in figure 17.
 To simplify circuit diagrams a multiplexer is more commonly represented using the component symbol shown in figure 18.